All About Babies and Allergies

 - Does she have a dry cough?

 - Is her skin irritated or broken out in an itchy red rash?

-The Asthma and Allergy Foundation of America (AAFA) cites research that if anyone in the family has asthma or allergies, if the mother smoked cigarettes during pregnancy, or if the child has allergies there is an increased likelihood that the child will develop asthma at an early age.
+The AAFA cites research that if a family has a history of asthma or allergies, if the mother smoked cigarettes during pregnancy, or if the child has allergies (about 80% of children with asthma have allergies), there is an increased likelihood that the child will develop asthma at an early age.
 The AAFA goes on to say that the symptoms listed below could indicate asthma.
-However, other conditions have many of these symptoms, so only your doctor can tell for sure.
+However, other conditions have many of these same symptoms, so only your doctor can tell for sure.

 - Wheezing (whistling sounds when a child exhales) or panting with normal activities

 - Lethargy, disinterest in normal or favorite activities